OliverGray03/MS1-TheGymWarehouse/README.md

  - Easily find out about the gym facilities and services
  - Find out the location of the gym and how to contact the management team
  - Would be more inclined to sign up to the gym with a free trial
- - Would like to find out more about the gym through their social media
+ - Find out more about the gym through their social media pages
  - Easily book a class online
  - Learn more about the personal training team